archeorosati/archaeoloGIS/README.md

 ![Tabula Peutingeriana](https://github.com/archeorosati/archaeoloGIS/blob/main/Images/tabula-peutingeriana.jpg)

-Image 1: a piece of the Tabula Peutingeriana (red lines the roads segments)
+Image 1: a piece of the Tabula Peutingeriana focusing on Palestina (red lines the roads segments)

 Each segment has its own count and starts from a city (*municipium*), a village (*vicus*), a station (*statio*), or a generic pivotal geographic place, and finish to the next one.